pingswept/me30-website/content/notes/KB2040-hardware.md

 The one above the USB-C connector is the **green power LED** that indicates whether the board is receiving adequate power.

-The **NeoPixel LED** to the left of the RESET (RST) button can be programmed to glow in difference colors using the variable board.NEOPIXEL and the code in the NeoPixel library.
+The **NeoPixel LED** to the left of the RESET (RST) button can be programmed to glow in different colors using the variable board.NEOPIXEL and the code in the NeoPixel library.

 ## Quirks